-Update: This October interview was re-broadcast on December 27 as part of The Social’s Best of 2013 segments.
-I love this new show, with its hybrid of old and new media: they do such a great job of integrating social, especially Twitter and Facebook, with their national television show.
+I love CTV’s The Social, with its hybrid of old and new media: they do such a great job of integrating social, especially Twitter and Facebook, with their national television show.

-On CTV’s The Social Friday, we chatted about how wines are priced: does a $100 wine taste ten times better than a $10 one?
+In this segment, we chat about how wines are priced: does a $100 wine taste ten times better than a $10 one?

 Many of us love to shop and nearly all of us love a good bargain.
 But finding a Versace dress marked down 20 per cent in a warehouse outlet is much easier than finding a bargain wine in the liquor store.
 The dress you can try on; the wine can’t be tasted.

 First things first, can you find a decent bottle of wine for $20?
 The answer is ‘yes’.
 More wineries and wine regions mean there’s increased competition.
 We also have better technologies in place, better winemaking techniques, and a better understanding of soil and climate.
 It all leads to more reasonably priced wine.

 Photo credit: Sarah Robinson/TheSocial.ca

 Once you begin your hunt for that bargain bottle, the best place to start is the label.
 You can try on a dress, read the first chapter of a book, but you usually can’t try the wine before you buy it.
 The label is your sole point of information.
 Eighty percent of wine is purchased by judging the label so you want to make sure you’re not fooled.

 One of the first things you should look for is the winery.
 Are they reputable?
 Are they known for great value?
 A Chateaux Margaux is an excellent wine but at $600 a bottle, it’s not a great value.
 Don’t be misled by “badge” regions like Napa, Bordeaux, or Tuscany because they’re over-priced.
 Instead, look for great values from South Africa, Argentina, Chile, Germany and Canada.